 Three ways managers can help remote workers stave off loneliness include:

-- Continue to include them on emails and company communication that relates to them.
+- Continue to include them in emails and company communication that relates to them.

 - Have them come into the office for any essential meetings to stay connected.

-- Offer them space to come into work whenever they need to reconnect with the group.
+- Offer them space to come to work whenever they need to reconnect with the group.

 3. Engage Remote Workers with Internal Communications